Monday, June 29, 2026

 Snippets - Run Piggy Run

 When I was about 18, I lived with my parents and a few siblings about a mile outside Park City, Montana, on a property with an old farmhouse, a bunkhouse, some sheds, and corrals.
 I’d graduated high school the year before and worked at a sewing shop in town.
-My younger brother, Raymond, stayed in the bunkhouse, and when he wasn’t in school, he helped my dad at a feedlot fifteen miles away.
+My 15-year-old younger brother, Raymond, stayed in the bunkhouse, and when he wasn’t in school, he helped my dad at a feedlot fifteen miles away.
 At the time, my parents decided to raise pigs, so they bought a bunch of weaner pigs and kept them in the corrals behind an old shed.
 Those little guys were adorable, always wrestling, fighting, and playing.
 One Saturday, my mom went to town with my siblings, my dad was at work, and I stayed home.
 My brother loved to sleep in when he didn’t have school or work, so he was still out cold in the bunkhouse.
 I happened to glance out the window and saw piglets running wild—they’d escaped the pen.
 I pounded on my brother Raymond’s door, yelling, “The pigs are out!”
 Then I bolted after them, chasing those wily little things around the corrals and sheds until I was winded.
 That’s when my brother joined in, but the piglets were like greased lightning, darting just out of reach, sending him face-first into the dirt a couple of times.
 We took turns chasing them for over an hour until we finally collapsed, exhausted and filthy.
 And wouldn’t you know it; those mischievous pigs found the hole they’d escaped from and trotted right back in.
 My brother looked at me and said, “Those goddamned pigs.”
 I shook my head and echoed him.
 “Those goddamned pigs.”
 We both burst out laughing, then covered the hole with a board and nails, making sure we wouldn’t have to run after those little pink troublemakers again.

 SK Virtue